 Are snakes and lizards permitted to be in public places?

 No. However, there are some exceptions, which are listed under

 Can a person keep an animal that produces poison, venom or toxin?

-Section 15.2 states: No person shall keep or permit to be kept an animal that produces any poison, venom or toxin while in captivity that may cause harm to human health.
+No. You are not allowed to keep an animal that produces any poison, venom or toxin while in captivity that could cause harm to human health.

 Who can I contact for more information?

 firstname.lastname@example.org or call 519-360-1998 for questions or concerns.